zyedidia/riscinator/README.md

 * M-extension and C-extension support.
 * Optionally, more pipeline stages.
-* More FPGA support (ULX3S, Upduino, Nexys A7, and more).
+* More FPGA support (Upduino, Nexys A7, and more).

 See also [riscv-mini](https://github.com/ucb-bar/riscv-mini).